Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 I come from a very Christian home and not in the bad sense of the word.
 My parents were raised religious but do not blindly believe in a god; they’ve thought it through and believe that religion and, specifically, Christianity, is for them.
 As a result, throughout my childhood I was always taught to give to others, to turn the other cheek, to treat others as you would like to be treated, to serve the least of these… values that are pillars of a faith that I have slowly distanced myself from.

 As I’ve grown older, I’ve tried to hold onto some of these values while rebasing their validity from Christianity to moral or logical reasoning.
 I cannot claim that you should help the least of these because a guy that lived 2000 years ago said so.
-I can claim that you should help the least of these if I’m able to prove that it’s in your best interest.*
+I can claim that you should help the least of these if I’m able to prove that it’s in your best interest.* This is not at all to discredit religion but to try to find arguments for charitable actions without it.

 <!--more-->